vishal9629/cirun-docs/docs/examples/GitHub Actions with your own GPUs.md

 ## Results

-### Comparison results
+### Comparison of time complexities.
-This example uses an example workflow to compare time complexities on CPU and GPU to do ML operations using [Cirun.io](https://cirun.io/).
-When this workflow is triggered, it automatically runs a script that creates runner on GitHub Actions and self-hosted runner on AWS with GPU and does ML operations on it.
+This example uses a workflow to compare time complexities on CPU and GPU to do ML operations using [Cirun.io](https://cirun.io/).
+When this workflow is triggered, it automatically runs a script that creates a runner on GitHub Actions and a self-hosted runner on AWS with GPU and does ML operations on it.

 - **You can see the Time complexity difference in CPU and GPU [here](https://github.com/vishal9629/MLops_with_Cirun/actions/runs/3452191297/usage)**